-• Signs and symptoms of behavioral health disorders including during the perinatal period.

-- All options to manage the perinatal episode including the postpartum period, including an obstetrician, a certified nurse midwife, nurse midwives, family medicine and doulas.
-Appendix - Patient navigation services to support perinatal members finding perinatal and behavioral healthcare, and other perinatal support services that are covered and/or free and available to them during the perinatal period.
+- Signs and symptoms of behavioral health disorders including during the perinatal period. - All options to manage the perinatal episode, including an obstetrician, certified nurse midwife, licensed midwives, family medicine, doulas, and others. - Patient navigation services to support perinatal members finding perinatal and behavioral healthcare, and other perinatal support services that are covered and/or free and available to them during the perinatal period.